-- That the Councils will reach agreement on a regional landfill from July 2016. - That there will be no material changes in waste patterns. - Revenue distribution of \$2.1 million per annum from Nelson City from landfill from July 2016. - New capital at Eves Valley is funded by Tasman District Council and that interest costs of new borrowing will be treated as an operating expense. - No significant change in activity costs when new operations contracts are awarded and that any industry cost increases will be reflected in cost fluctuation provisions.
+- That the Councils will reach agreement on regional landfill operations from July 2017, and can meet all necessary legal obligations. - That there will be no material changes in waste patterns. - No significant change in activity costs when new operations contracts are awarded and that any industry cost increases will be reflected in cost fluctuation provisions.